kpn-dsh/dsh-sdk-platform-rs/dsh_sdk/README.md

 [![dependency status](https://deps.rs/repo/github/kpn-dsh/dsh-sdk-platform-rs/status.svg)](https://deps.rs/repo/github/kpn-dsh/dsh-sdk-platform-rs)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

+# NOTE
+As this is a release candidate it may contain bugs and/or incomplete features and incorrect documentation and future updates may contain breaking changes.

+Please report any issues you encounter.

+## Migration guide 0.4.X -> 0.5.X
+See [migration guide](https://github.com/kpn-dsh/dsh-sdk-platform-rs/wiki/Migration-guide-(v0.4.X-%E2%80%90--v0.5.X)) for more information on how to migrate from 0.4.X to 0.5.X.

 ## Description
 This library can be used to interact with the DSH Platform.
 It is intended to be used as a base for services that will be used to interact with DSH.
 Features include:
 - Connect to DSH